 Montana NRCS – https://www.nrcs.usda.gov/wps/portal/nrcs/mt/newsroom/features/soil+acidification+a+growing+concern+for+montana+farmers/

-Indirect contact hours – are estimated to exceed 3000 hours via publications and news media including MT AgLive
+Indirect contacts are estimated to exceed 15,000 via publications and news media including MT AgLive, Yellowstone Public Radio, and American Society of Agronomy Crops and Soils Magazine.

 To be determined.